 Here is a look at the inside a student's foldable.

-Then, in small groups and centers, we worked on my fiction comprehension task cards.
+Next we worked on my fiction comprehension task cards in small groups and centers.
 In small groups, they glued one onto a piece of paper, we underlined specific evidence in the text for each question, and wrote answers in complete sentences.
 The kids liked the short, manageable paragraphs, and the 4 open-ended questions for each one.
 We talked about what type of question each one was, and they wrote I or L next to it to denote whether it was literal or inferential.

 The next day, we used some more of the task cards as a warm up.
 Then, we went out into the hall to do some quick comprehension review!
 My kids LOVED this activity!